showwin/FeVPN/README.md

 ![25](http://www.showwin.asia/contents/FeVPN/FeVPN_25.png)

 4. Add highlighted line.
-(choose "Application is ..." as key and value is "YES")
+(choose "Application is ..." as key and value is "YES".)
 ![26](http://www.showwin.asia/contents/FeVPN/FeVPN_26.png)

-5. Restart FeVPN
+5. Restart FeVPN.

 6. When you want to quit FeVPN, please type this command in Terminal app.
 ```